CYP3A4: Function

 The CYP3A4 protein localizes to the endoplasmic reticulum, and its expression is induced by glucocorticoids and some pharmacological agents.
-Cytochrome P450 enzymes metabolize approximately 60% of prescribed drugs, with CYP3A4 responsible for about half of this metabolism; substrates include acetaminophen (paracetamol), codeine, ciclosporin (cyclosporin), diazepam, and erythromycin.
+Cytochrome P450 enzymes metabolize approximately 60% of prescribed drugs, with CYP3A4 responsible for about half of this metabolism; substrates include acetaminophen (paracetamol), codeine, ciclosporin (cyclosporin), diazepam, erythromycin, and chloroquine.
 The enzyme also metabolizes some steroids and carcinogens.
 Most drugs undergo deactivation by CYP3A4, either directly or by facilitated excretion from the body.
-Also, many substances are bioactivated by CYP3A4 to form their active compounds, and many protoxins being toxicated into their toxic forms (for examples – see table below).
+Also, many substances are bioactivated by CYP3A4 to form their active compounds, and many protoxins are toxicated into their toxic forms (see table below for examples).

 CYP3A4 also possesses epoxygenase activity in that it metabolizes arachidonic acid to epoxyeicosatrienoic acids (EETs), i.e. (±)-8,9-, (±)-11,12-, and (±)-14,15-epoxyeicosatrienoic acids.
-The EETs have a wide range of activities including the promotion of certain types of cancers (see epoxyeicosatetraenoic acid).
-CYP3A4 promotes the growth of various types of human cancer cell lines in culture by producing (±)-14,15-epoxyeicosatrienoic acids which stimulate these cells to grow.
-The cytochrome P450 is also reported to have fatty acid monooxgenase activity for metabolizing arachidonic acid to 20-Hydroxyeicosatetraenoic acid (20-HETE).
-20-HETE has a wide range of activities that also include growth stimulation in breast and other types of cancers (see 12-hydroxyeicosatetraenoic acid).
+EETs have a wide range of activities including the promotion of certain types of cancers (see epoxyeicosatetraenoic acid).
+CYP3A4 promotes the growth of various types of human cancer cell lines in culture by producing (±)-14,15-epoxyeicosatrienoic acids, which stimulate these cells to grow.
+The CYP3A4 enzyme is also reported to have fatty acid monooxgenase activity for metabolizing arachidonic acid to 20-Hydroxyeicosatetraenoic acid (20-HETE).
+20-HETE has a wide range of activities that include growth stimulation in breast and other types of cancers (see 12-hydroxyeicosatetraenoic acid).

 Evolution

 The CYP3A4 gene exhibits a much more complicated upstream regulatory region in comparison with its paralogs.
-This increased complexity renders the CYP3A4 gene more sensitive to endogenous and exogenous PXR and CAR ligands, instead of relying on gene variants for wider specificity.
+This increased complexity renders the CYP3A4 gene more sensitive to endogenous and exogenous pregnane X receptor (PXR) and constitutive androstane receptor (CAR) ligands, instead of relying on gene variants for wider specificity.
 Chimpanzee and human CYP3A4 are highly conserved in metabolism of many ligands, although four amino acids positively selected in humans led to a 5-fold benzylation of 7-BFC in the presence of the hepatotoxic secondary bile acid lithocholic acid.
 This change in consequence contributes to an increased human defense against cholestasis.

 Tissue distribution

-Fetuses tend to not express CYP3A4 in their liver tissue, but rather CYP3A7 (EC 1.14.14.1), which acts on a similar range of substrates.
-CYP3A4 is absent in fetal liver but increases to approximately 40% of adult levels in the fourth month of life and 72% at 12 months.
+Fetuses do not express CYP3A4 in their liver tissue, but rather CYP3A7 (EC 1.14.14.1), which acts on a similar range of substrates.
+CYP3A4 increases to approximately 40% of adult levels in the fourth month of life and 72% at 12 months.

 Although CYP3A4 is predominantly found in the liver, it is also present in other organs and tissues of the body, where it may play an important role in metabolism.
+CP3A4 is the major CYP enzyme in the intestine.
 CYP3A4 in the intestine plays an important role in the metabolism of certain drugs.
-Often this allows prodrugs to be activated and absorbed – as in the case of the histamine H1-receptor antagonist terfenadine.
+Often this allows prodrugs to be activated and absorbed, as in the case of the histamine H1-receptor antagonist terfenadine.

-Recently CYP3A4 has also been identified in the brain, however its role in the central nervous system is still unknown.
+CYP3A4 has also been identified in the brain, but its role in the central nervous system is unknown.